System Size and Flavour Dependence of Chemical Freeze-out Temperatures in ALICE Data from pp, pPb and PbPb Collisions at LHC Energies: Model and Data Preparation

-All throughout, we follow a shorthand notation when naming our fits to (anti)particle species (e.g. $\Omega$ refers to both $\Omega^{-} $ and $\bar{\Omega}^+$, etc.), unless explicitly noted otherwise.
+All throughout, we follow a shorthand notation when naming our fits to (anti-)particle species (e.g. $\Omega$ refers to both $\Omega^{-} $ and $\bar{\Omega}^+$, etc.), unless explicitly noted otherwise.

-In the GCE configuration, the thermal fits were performed with $T_{\rm{ch}}$ (MeV) and V (fm$^{3}$) as free parameters, keeping $\mu_{\rm{B}} = 0$ -- as is the case at LHC energies -- and setting $\gamma_{\mathrm{S}}$ and $\gamma_{\mathrm{q}}$ to unity in order to ensure a full saturation of strangeness and electric charge.
+In the GCE configuration, the thermal fits are performed with $T_{\rm{ch}}$ (MeV) and V (fm$^{3}$) as free parameters, fixing $\mu_{\rm{B}} = 0$, and setting $\gamma_{\mathrm{S}}$ and $\gamma_{\mathrm{q}}$ to unity in order to ensure a full saturation of strangeness and electric charge.
 Systematic HRG-based studies on the determination of the latter three parameters at top LHC energies can be found in Refs. \cite{Biswas_HRG2, Biswas_HRG3}.
-We focused on varying the particle species included in the fit in order to gauge the sensitivity of $T_{\rm{ch}}$ to each fit.
-The particle species included in our flavour-dependent temperature fits were $\pi K p$, $\pi K p \Lambda \Xi \Omega K^{0}_{\rm{S}} \phi$ and $K \Lambda \Xi \Omega K^{0}_{\rm{S}} \phi$, hereinafter referred to as \say{light}, \say{all} and \say{strange}, respectively.
-Since the kaon yields have been shown to be insensitive to the freeze-out temperature \cite{Magestro_2002}, we included them in light fit for the sake of having sufficient degrees of freedom.
-We compared the extracted $T_{\rm{ch}}$ values, for the light, strange and all fits, and their corresponding $\chi^{2}$/dof measures as a function of their $ \big \langle dN_\mathrm{ch}/d\eta \big \rangle $ values across all three collision systems.
+We focus on varying the particle species included in the fit in order to gauge the sensitivity of $T_{\rm{ch}}$ to each fit.
+The particle species included in our flavour-dependent temperature fits are $\pi K p$, $\pi K p \Lambda \Xi \Omega K^{0}_{\rm{S}} \phi$ and $K \Lambda \Xi \Omega K^{0}_{\rm{S}} \phi$, hereinafter referred to as \say{light}, \say{all} and \say{strange}, respectively.
+We compare the extracted $T_{\rm{ch}}$ values, for the light, strange and all fits, and their corresponding $\chi^{2}$/dof measures as a function of their $ \big \langle dN_\mathrm{ch}/d\eta \big \rangle $ values across all three collision systems.
+Since the kaon yields have been shown to be insensitive to the freeze-out temperature \cite{Magestro_2002}, we include them in light fit for the sake of having sufficient degrees of freedom.
+As a proof of concept cross-check, we perform an independent fit replacing the kaon yields with (anti-)deuteron yields in the light fit for the most central (0 - 10\%) PbPb collisions at $\sqrt{s_{\rm{NN}}} = 2.76$ TeV \cite{ALICEDeuterons} and find no significant difference in the extracted freeze-out parameters and the quality of fit -- shown in Table \cref{tab:thermfitdeu}.
+Nevertheless, the present study does not implement the aforementioned $\pi p d$ light fit in our calculations since experimental yields for (anti-)deuteron yields are not yet available for all multiplicity bins across all three collision systems at ALICE.